jreichert/shell-config/Readme.md

 In order to update the contents of this repo, run the package_assets.sh script in this project, `git commit`, then `git push origin`.

+## TODO
+* Figure out how to automatically export color presets from iTerm
 ## Reference
 ctags and the Vim Tagbar plugin have poor support for .tsx files.
 Installing this package should make this work better with no additional